-Designed to support the government’s initiative to transform Singapore into a Smart Nation, the SIT-University of Glasgow (UofG) joint degree programme is the first computing science programme offered by an autonomous university in Singapore that specialises in Internet of Things (IoT).
+The BSc / BSc (Hons) Computing Science degree is a three-year direct honours programme jointly offered by SIT and the University of Glasgow.
+Designed to support the government’s initiative to transform Singapore into a Smart Nation, this programme is the first computing science programme offered by an autonomous university in Singapore that specialises in Internet of Things (IoT).

 Eligibility and Exemption

 Diploma holders from any of the five local polytechnics, A level / IB Diploma graduates are welcome to apply.